oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * JADN schema for JADN documents: jadn-v1.0.jadn

 #### Abstract:
-JSON Abstract Data Notation (JADN) is a UML-based information modeling language used to define data structures in a manner independent of programming language and data format.
-A JADN information model can validate data instances, translate instances losslessly between data formats, generate concrete schemas, and inform user interfaces.
+JSON Abstract Data Notation (JADN) is a UML-based information modeling language that defines structured data independently of programming language and data format.
+JADN information models are used to validate data instances, translate losslessly across data formats, and generate concrete schemas.
-A JADN specification consists of two parts: abstract type definitions that define the information model, and serialization rules for supported data formats.
-The information model is itself a structured object that can be serialized and transferred between applications.
-The model can be documented using a compact and expressive interface definition language, property tables and entity relationship diagrams, easing its use with familiar design processes and architecture tools.
+A JADN specification consists of two parts: type definitions that comprise the information model, and serialization rules that define how instances are represented as data.
+The information model is itself an instance that can be serialized and transferred between applications.
+The model is documented using a compact and expressive interface definition language, property tables, or entity relationship diagrams, easing integration with existing design processes and architecture tools.

 #### Status:
 This document was last revised or approved by the OASIS Open Command and Control (OpenC2) TC on the above date.